Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 ## WebAPI controllers

-In order to expose a business service via REST API, you would typically create a corresponding controller that wraps your service, and add methods with HTTP actions for any operations that you want to expose.
+To expose a business service via REST API, you would typically create a corresponding controller that wraps your service and add methods with HTTP actions for any operations that you want to expose.

 ### Service controllers